harikan173/report/README.md

 - **generate for loop must be used outside the always block**
 - generate for loop is used for **instantiating the hardware**

-## Labs on "for loop" and "for generate
+## Labs on for loop and for generate
 ### eg:mux_generate
 - Here i_int is a bus
 ```